smart94423/pabutools/docs/_sources/usage.rst

 Satisfaction Functions Already Defined
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As we have seen above, several satisfaction functions are already defined in the library and can be imported from `pabutools.election`.
+Several satisfaction functions are already defined in the package and can be imported from `pabutools.election`.
 We list them below.

-- :py:class:`~pabutools.election.satisfaction.functionalsatisfaction.CC_Sat` implements the Chamberlin-Courant satisfaction function for approval ballots.
+- :py:class:`~pabutools.election.satisfaction.functionalsatisfaction.CC_Sat` implements the Chamberlin-Courant satisfaction function.
 - :py:class:`~pabutools.election.satisfaction.functionalsatisfaction.Cost_Sqrt_Sat` defines the satisfaction as the square root of the total cost of the selected and approved projects.
 - :py:class:`~pabutools.election.satisfaction.functionalsatisfaction.Cost_Log_Sat` defines the satisfaction as the log of the total cost of the approved and selected projects.
 - :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Cardinality_Sat` defines the satisfaction as the number of approved and selected projects.
-- :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Relative_Cardinality_Sat` defines the satisfaction as the number of approved and selected projects divided by the size of the ballot.
+- :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Relative_Cardinality_Sat` defines the satisfaction as the number of approved and selected projects divided by the size the largest feasible subset of the ballot.
 - :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Cost_Sat` defines the satisfaction as the total cost of the approved and selected projects.
 - :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Relative_Cost_Sat` defines the satisfaction as the total cost of the approved and selected projects divided by the total cost of the most expensive subset of the ballot.
 - :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Relative_Cost_Approx_Normaliser_Sat` resembles the previous but uses the total cost of the ballot as the normalizer.
-- :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Effort_Sat` defines the satisfaction as the total share of a voter.
+- :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Effort_Sat` defines the satisfaction as the total share of a voter, i.e., the sum over all approved and selected projects of the cost divided by the approval score.
 - :py:class:`~pabutools.election.satisfaction.additivesatisfaction.Additive_Cardinal_Sat` defines the satisfaction as the sum of the scores of the selected projects, where the scores are taken from the cardinal ballot of the voter.
 - :py:class:`~pabutools.election.satisfaction.positionalsatisfaction.Additive_Borda_Sat` defines the satisfaction as the sum of the Borda scores of the selected projects.